-- Phantastic Physics Phenomena are demonstrations led by planetarium staff or Physics Department faculty.
+Stick around for the after-party.
+Phantastic Physics Phenomena are demonstrations led by planetarium staff or physics faculty.
 Many of the phenomena relate to astronomy, such as exploring very cold temperatures or understanding how planetary motion works.

 - Learn about the principle of the conservation of angular momentum.
 Watch, as one of your students is selected to demonstrate the "skater's spin."
 See what happens when she stretches her arms out and what happens as she brings her arms into her chest.
 Will she spin faster or slower?